-Since only the energy dynamics depend on the parameters $\alpha,p,\kappa$, it suffices to compute derivatives of the drift $S(E)$ and diffusion $\sqrt{T(E)}$ with respect to $E$ and the parameters.
+Since only the energy dynamics depend on the parameters $\alpha$, $p$ and $\kappa$, it suffices to compute derivatives of the drift $S(E)$ and diffusion $\sqrt{T(E)}$ with respect to $E$ and to the model parameters.
 These determine both the coefficients of the sensitivity equations and the inhomogeneous forcing terms.

 Derivatives with respect to the energy variable are